sunnyvalechha/Devops-Prep/README.md

 12. idempotency

 # Docker

-What is side car container and when to use one?
+Q: What is side car container and when to use one?

-**Dockerfile**
+Q: Dockerfile components?

           FROM ubuntu / Centos / tomcat / golang            # Represent the base Image.
 This command executes first when we start building the Image.
           VOLUME ["/newdirectory"]                          # Attach a volume inside the container, and with this volume we can attach a local directory called volume mount.

-WORKDIR /app                                           # Once the source code build, will store in this directory

-COPY <source> <destination>                            # Copy the dependencies from local system to image

-RUN apt-get update && pip install requirement.txt      # Execute commands while creating image

-ENTRYPOINT ["python3"]                                 # When we start the container the script or command mentioned here is executed (Cannot over write)
+          WORKDIR /app                                           # Once the source code build, will store in this directory COPY <source> <destination>                            # Copy the dependencies from local system to image RUN apt-get update && pip install requirement.txt      # Execute commands while creating image ENTRYPOINT ["python3"]                                 # When we start the container the script or command mentioned here is executed (Cannot over write)
           CMD ["manage.py", "runserver", "0.0.0.0:8000"]         # Start the process inside the container (Can be over write, means if port 8000 is occupied already we can change but if would have mentiond in ENTRYPOINT we cannot change)

-**Multi-stage builds**
+Q: Multi-stage builds?

-Practical:
+- Practical:

 * Use ubuntu Ec2 instance.
 * Install docker